Alexandra Feodorovna (Alix of Hesse): Imprisonment (1917–1918)

 Seventy-five men did guard duty at the Ipatiev House.
-Many of the men were factory workers from the local Zlokazovsky Factory and the Verkh-Isetsk Factory.
-The commandant of the Ipatiev House, Alexander Avadeyev was described as "a real Bolshevik".
+Many of them were factory workers from the local Zlokazovsky Factory and the Verkh-Isetsk Factory.
+The commandant of the Ipatiev House, Alexander Avadeyev, was described as "a real Bolshevik".
 The majority of witnesses recall him as coarse, brutish and a heavy drinker.
 If a request for a favour on behalf of the family reached Avadeyev, he always gave the same response, "Let them go to hell!"
-The guards in the house often heard him refer to the deposed tsar as "Nicholas the Blood-Drinker" and to Alexandra as "The German Bitch".
+The guards in the house often heard him refer to the deposed Tsar as "Nicholas the Blood-Drinker" and to Alexandra as "The German Bitch".

-For the Romanovs, life at the Ipatiev House was a nightmare of uncertainty and fear.
+For the Romanovs life at the Ipatiev House was a nightmare of uncertainty and fear.
 The imperial family never knew if they would still be in the Ipatiev House from one day to the next or if they might be separated or killed.
 The privileges allowed to them were few.
 For an hour each afternoon they could exercise in the rear garden under the watchful eye of the guards.
-Alexei could still not walk, and his sailor Nagorny had to carry him.
+Alexei could still not walk and his sailor Nagorny had to carry him.
 Alexandra rarely joined her family in these daily activities.
-Instead she spent most of her time sitting in a wheelchair, reading the Bible or the works of St. Seraphim.
-At night the Romanovs played cards or read; they received little mail from the outside world, and the only newspapers they were allowed were outdated editions.
+Instead she spent most of her time sitting in a wheelchair, reading the Bible or the works of St Seraphim.
+At night the Romanovs played cards or read; they received little mail from the outside world and the only newspapers they were allowed were outdated editions.

-Dmitri Volkogonov and other Soviet historians believe that indirect evidence indicates that Vladimir Lenin personally ordered the execution of the Imperial Family, although official Soviet accounts place the responsibility for the decision with the Ural Regional Soviet.
+Dmitri Volkogonov and other Soviet historians believe that indirect evidence indicates that Vladimir Lenin personally ordered the execution of the imperial family, although official Soviet accounts place the responsibility for the decision with the Ural Regional Soviet.
 Leon Trotsky, in his diary, makes it quite clear that the execution took place on the authority of Lenin.
 Trotsky wrote:

-On 4 July 1918, Yakov Yurovsky, the chief of the Ekaterinburg Cheka, was appointed commandant of the Ipatiev House.
+On 4 July 1918 Yakov Yurovsky, the chief of the Yekaterinburg Cheka, was appointed commandant of the Ipatiev House.
 Yurovsky was a loyal Bolshevik, a man Moscow could rely on to carry out its orders regarding the imperial family.
 Yurovsky quickly tightened security.
 From the imperial family he collected all of their jewellery and valuables.
 These he placed in a box which he sealed and left with the prisoners.
-Alexandra kept only two bracelets which her uncle Prince Leopold, Duke of Albany, had given her as a child and which she could not take off.
+Alexandra kept only two bracelets, which her uncle Prince Leopold, Duke of Albany had given her as a child and which she could not take off.
 He did not know that the former tsarina and her daughters wore concealed on their person diamonds, emeralds, rubies and ropes of pearls.
 These would be discovered only after the executions.
 Yurovsky had been given the order for the execution on 13 July.

-On Sunday, 14 July 1918, two priests came to the Ipatiev House to celebrate the Divine Liturgy.
-One of the priests, Father Storozhev later recalled:
+On Sunday 14 July 1918 two priests came to the Ipatiev House to celebrate the Divine Liturgy.
+One of them, Father Storozhev, later recalled: